-7.0 Bid form
+9.0 Bid Form

-Project: Electronic Filing System Consultant Services Date: Submitted By: (Include Name, Address and Telephone No.) Will any of the work spelled out in this bid be outsourced?Yes No If so, please explain below: General Information Have you or your firm been subject to suspension, debarment or criminal conviction by the AOSC, the Judiciary, the State of Rhode Island, or any other jurisdiction?
-Yes: No: Has the AOSC, the Judiciary and/or the State of Rhode Island ever terminated contract with your firm for cause?
-Yes: No: Has your firm ever withdrawn from a contract with the AOSC, the Judiciary and/or the State of Rhode Island during its performance?
-Yes: No: Have you or your firm been involved in litigation against the AOSC, the Judiciary and/o the State of Rhode Island.
-Yes: No:
+Date: Submitted By:

+Address:

+Telephone: Email:

+Will any of the work contained in this bid be outsourced?YesNo

+lf yes, please explair ):

+General Information

+m been subject to suspension, debarment or criminal conviction by ate of Rhode Island, or any other jurisdiction?YesNo y the AOSC

+Has the AOSC, the sfirm for cause? ludiciary and/or the State of Rhode Island ever terminated contrac YesNo ts with your

+• vithdrawn from a contract with the AOSC, the Judiciary and/or the its performance?YesNo e State of

+Have you or your firr Rhode Island? n been involved in litigation against the AOSC, the Judiciary and/or YesNo the State of

-If you answered yes to any of the foregoing, please explain the circumstances below.
-If you or your firm has been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island, please include the case caption, case number and status.
-(If more space is needed, please attach separate sheet and submit with the bid.)
+firm has been involved please include the c to any of the foregoing, please explain the circumstances below.
+If ed in litigation against the AOSC, the Judiciary and/or the State of Rease caption, case number and status.
+(If more space is needed, pleasubmit with the bid.) hode Island

-Is your company bonded?
+ls your company bo nded?
 Yes No

 Please describe the nature and extent of all insurance coverage:

 Addenda

-The following Addenda have been received.
-The noted modifications to the Bidding Documents have been considered and all costs are included in the Bid Sum.
+· · ida have been received.
+The noted modifications to the Bidding Doed and all costs are included in the Bid Sum. ocuments

-Addendum #1, Dated:
+Addendum #1, Date ed:

-Addendum #2, Dated:

-Addendum #3, Dated:

-$\underline{References}$
+ed:

+Addendum #3 Date 2d·

+References

-Please list at least four (4) companies with whom you have contracted to provide similar services:
+Please list at least four (4) companies' with whom you have contracted to provide similar services: